 The Nature Therapy Walk is recommended for people 13 years and over.

 Where: Blue Mountains Botanic Garden Mount Tomah.
-Please check in at the Visitor Centre.
+Please check in at the Visitor Centre at least 10 minutes before the start of the walk.

 What to bring: This is an outdoor activity.
 Please wear comfortable footwear and clothing appropriate for weather conditions.